Analysis

 The infrastructure space is well-positioned for a solid year of deal and fundraising activity in 2025 as interest rates subside and macro-economic conditions improve.

-As has been the case for other private markets asset classes, 2024 has been a challenging year for infrastructure.
-Annual fundraising is at risk of falling below 2023 levels, according to Infrastructure Investor, while CBRE has recorded declines in year-on-year infrastructure M&A during 2024
+As has been the case for other private markets asset classes, 2024 has been a challenging year for infrastructure with a notable gap in financing and development needs.
+Annual fundraising is at risk of falling below 2023 levels, according to Infrastructure Investor, while CBRE has recorded declines in year-on-year infrastructure M&A during 2024.

 The next 12 months are likely to remain challenging and unpredictable for infrastructure managers and investors – after all, infrastructure fund dry powder has recently hit a record 24% of total global AUM, according to Preqin, indicating managers’ caution to deploy.
 But falling interest rates will help to put the asset class in a more stable position.